kytvi2p/grid-updates/man/grid-updates.1.md

 :   Replace your node's local list of introducers with the master list.

 -n, \--download-news
 :   Retrieve news.
-These will be stored in [node directory]/NEWS and new
+These will be stored in [node directory] and new
 	contents will be printed to stdout.
 If you run this script as a cron job, the news will be emailed to you.
+Furthermore, an HTML version is placed into the node's web server's */static* directory.

 \--check-version
 :   Check for a new version of this script on the grid.